BenSturgeon/website/content/learning_how_to_learn.md

 The process of remembering stuff can be thought of as a cycle between our active working memories and our inactive long term memories.

-Every time we re-activate some information and move it to our working memory we reconsolidate that information, and make it easier to access from our long term memory.
+Every time we re-activate some information and move it to our working memory we re-consolidate that information, and make it easier to access from our long term memory.

 Astrocytes are a key component in brain function and learning.
 Here are some of their features: